Top 10 Tiger Woods Cards

 Many products fall flat because they are merely the rehashing of the same basic formula.
 Upper Deck took the right combination of old and new, and hit a home run with 2013 Upper Deck Tiger Woods Master Collection.
 The product is absolutely loaded with low-numbered autographs that have regularly been selling for huge amounts.
 Five of the best options are shown below.
 However, if you had to narrow it down, the Tiger Woods Exquisite rookie patch is the clear winner.
 Playing off the iconic 2003-04 Exquisite Basketball design, this is the biggest draw from a product filled with autographs from the golfing great.

-The other "official" rookie card for Tiger Woods, a plentiful supply and roller-coaster values have lead to this being one of the most bought and sold Tiger Woods autographs.
+The other "official" rookie card for Tiger Woods, a plentiful supply and roller-coaster values have made this one of the top selling Tiger Woods autographs.
 With a print run of 900, there are many out there, but values remain strong.
-The simple and modern design utilizes an on-card autograph to make for one of the top Tiger Woods cards.
+The simple and modern design utilizes an on-card autograph to make for one of the most popular Tiger Woods cards.
 A gold parallel (#/100) offers collectors more rarity.